Philadelphia Police Department: 20th century

+21st century

-In 2000, Thomas Jones was beaten while wounded by more than one dozen law enforcement officers.
+In 2000, carjacking/shooting suspect Thomas Jones was beaten while wounded by more than one dozen law enforcement officers.

 In 2012, the PPD's education and/or experience requirements were increased to include at least one of four new options, including 60 college credits.

 In 2017, the PPD announced they would be moving the headquarters to the old Inquirer Building.

-In 2018, the Philadelphia Police Department's Gun Violence Reduction Task Force was founded within the Detective Bureau.
-The Task Force was created to focus on violent offenders/prior convicts in possession of firearms.
+In 2018, the Philadelphia Police Department's Gun Violence Reduction Task Force (G.V.R.T.F.) was founded within the Detective Bureau.
+The Task Force is staffed entirely by Detectives, and was created to focus on violent offenders & prior convicts (felons) in possession of firearms.

 In 2019, 72 Philadelphia police officers are taken off street duty over racist and hateful Facebook posts.
 In 2019, August 2019 Philadelphia shooting: Six PPD officers are shot and injured while serving a drug warrant.

 In 2019, Commissioner Ross resigns amid sexual harassment claims within the organization.

 In 2020, during the George Floyd protests in Philadelphia, Police Staff Inspector Joseph Bologna was suspended and charged with aggravated assault after he allegedly hit a student protester with a baton.
 Other incidents caught on video involving Bologna regarding the 2020 protests saw him tackling a female protester who had touched his bicycle, lunging at a journalist, and hitting a security guard.
 Previously in the 2000s, Bologna was videoed instructing his officers to turn off security cameras for a raid, and was suspended for "failing to properly supervise".
 A West Philadelphia unit he managed in the 2010s accumulated many misconduct complaints.
+Bologna was later found "Not Guilty" by a jury.